4teamwork/opengever.core/README.txt

 :opengever.ogds.base.ClientsVocabulary: Vocabulary of all enabled clients (including the current one).

-:opengever.ogds.base.AssignedClientsVocabulary: Vocabulary of all assigned clients (=home clients) of the current user.
+:opengever.ogds.base.OtherAssignedClientsVocabulary: Vocabulary of all assigned clients (=home clients) of the current user.
 The current client is not included!

 :opengever.ogds.base.HomeDossiersVocabulary: Vocabulary of all open dossiers on